LeTechie/WiFiRecon/README.md

 # Step #1: Getting Started with Python

 This guide will help you set up your environment to run the WiFi reconnaissance tool provided in this repository.
-The following steps cover everything from installing Python to running the script on both Windows and Linux systems.
+The following steps cover everything from installing Python to running the script on both Windows systems.

 ## 1. Install Python